Travers Nepal

 The close-up views of the gigantic and almighty mt Everest standing tall in front of us from the EBC is what weare giving our all effort in the EBC trek.

-• After a while in Everest Base Camp, we step back and return to Gorek Shep where we spend a night before diverting our route for another Milestone.
+Imagine the moment.
+Residing in the lap of the world’s tallest mountains and admiring its glory.
+It’s the memories no one can explain in the words.
+After a while in Everest Base Camp, we step back and return to Gorek Shep where we spend a night before diverting our route for another Milestone.

 Max. altitude